Ailron/Documentation-CharCreator/index.md

 TriggerEvent('charcreator:CharCreator')
 ```
 ### SkinChanger
-1. Depending on the version of Skinchanger you have, inside `client / main.lua` from line 1, you will need to add this part of the code.
+1. Depending on the version of Skinchanger you have, inside `client/main.lua` from line 1, you will need to add this part of the code.
 **Be careful depending on your version, certain line of this code may already be in your list so check for duplicates** :

 ```markdown